m00g3n/cluster-inventory/hack/runtime-migrator/README.md

 The above **execution example** will:
 1. take the stdin input (json with runtimeIds array)
-1. proceed only with Runtime Custom Resources creation for clustest listed in the input
+1. proceed only with Runtime CRs creation for clusters listed in the input
-1. save generated Runtime Custom Resources yamls in `/tmp/` directory.
+1. save generated Runtime CRs yamls in `/tmp/` directory.
 They will not be applied on the KCP cluster (`dry-run` mode)
 1. send logs and errors to `/tmp/stderr.txt`
 1. send json output to `/tmp/stdout.txt`